justingrayston/kubernetes-docker-dns/README.md

 You should now be ready to run a few scripts to get the cluster up and running.

+### Update config and set up

+First, update the values in config.sh if you need to.

+Then run setup_dns.sh, which will generate your replication controller and service yamls for DNS from the yaml templates.

 ### Start the cluster

-First start the cluster itself, so in the project directory do the following:
+Now start the cluster itself, so in the project directory do the following:

 ```bash
 $ ./start_cluster.sh